PlayFab/gsdk/experimental/go/README.md

 Things to remember:

 - ReadyForPlayers is blocking, it unblocks when the game server is Active.
 However, it can always be used in a goroutine
-- MarkAllocated works only when the game server is on StandingBy, so it should be called after "ReadyForPlayers" is called
+- MarkAllocated works only when the game server is on StandingBy, so it should be called after "ReadyForPlayers" is called.
+For the time being, this method *should not* be used since it requires configuration settings on the Multiplayer Servers backend for each title.
 - RequestMultiplayerServer API must *not* be called on a Build that uses "MarkAllocated".
 It will probably work on the server side, but there is a small chance of concurrency issues if the two operations (RequestMultiplayerServer and MarkAllocated) happen at the same time.

 Here is a sample of calling GSDK: